lazywinadmin/lazywinadmin.github.io/_posts/2013/2013-08-15-WS2012_Storage_-_Creating_a_Storage_Pool_and_a_Storage_Space_(aka_Virtual_Disk)_using_PowerShell.md

 There are two primary types of pools which are used in conjunction with Storage Spaces, as well as the management API in Windows Server 2012: Primordial Pool and Concrete Pool.

 <b>Primordial Pool:</b>The Primordial pool represents all of the disks that Storage Spaces is able to enumerate, regardless of whether they are currently being used for a concrete pool.
-Physical Disks in the Primordial pool have a property named CanPool equal to â€œTrueâ€ when they meet the requirements to create a concrete pool.
+Physical Disks in the Primordial pool have a property named CanPool equal to "True" when they meet the requirements to create a concrete pool.

 <b>Concrete Pool:</b>A Concrete pool is a specific collection of Physical Disks that was formed by the user to allow creating Storage Spaces (aka Virtual Disks).